Looking for support for your finance function? Book a time with an expert.

 Cash accounting creates a straightforward financial narrative:

-2. Revenue exists only when clients pay
+2. Revenue only exists when the clients pay

 Accrual Accounting: Recognizing Revenue and Expenses